Lazy

 veclhadamardmod(v, w)

-Return the elementwise mod of two vectors.
+Return the elementwise remainder.

 Source code in vector\lazy\elementwise.py